Postgraduate Certificate in Applied Science

 Courses

-Within this programme you will chose one of the specialty areas; performance analysis, physical conditioning or exercise and health.
+Within this programme you will chose one of the focus areas; performance analysis, physical conditioning or exercise and health.
 These areas will have industry experience within them where you are applying the theory you are learning.
 In addition you will study a course in professional development which will prepare you to work within the industry and assist you to understand your learning needs.

-Course | Level | Credits |
+| Courses Semester 1 | Level | Credits |

 Choose one of: